Andrea290799/TFM/Alternative_Splicing/README.md

-This folder contains the script and results of this alternative splicing events analysis.
+This folder contains the scripts and results of this alternative splicing events analysis.

 SCRIPTS:
   pipeline.sh: it is the main script.
 It contains all the steps and commands followed to perform the analysis.